 Spine surgery authorizations

-Unless there's an acute indication for surgical evaluation (see medical policy above), all referrals to orthopedic or neurosurgeons for back pain, neck pain or other spine-related complaints require:
+In most cases, unless regular post-operative surgeon visits are necessary, all referrals to orthopedic or neurosurgeons for back pain, neck pain or other new spine-related complaints require:

 - Evaluation by a SCOE (see above).
 This is applicable prior to surgery and for an initial surgery referral.